yairEO/tagify/README.md

 Name               | Info
 ------------------ | --------------------------------------------------------------------------
-change             | Any change to the value has occured. `e.details.value` callback listener argument is a *String* add                | A tag has been added remove             | A tag has been removed ([use `removeTag`](https://github.com/yairEO/tagify/issues/222) instead with *jQuery*) invalid            | A tag has been added but did not pass vaildation.
+change             | Any change to the value has occurred. `e.details.value` callback listener argument is a *String* add                | A tag has been added remove             | A tag has been removed ([use `removeTag`](https://github.com/yairEO/tagify/issues/222) instead with *jQuery*) invalid            | A tag has been added but did not pass validation.
 See [event detail](https://developer.mozilla.org/en-US/docs/Web/Guide/Events/Creating_and_triggering_events) input              | [Input](https://developer.mozilla.org/en-US/docs/Web/Events/input) event, when a tag is being typed/edited. `e.detail` exposes `value`, `inputElm` & `isValid` click              | Clicking a tag.
-Exposes the tag element, its index & data dblclick           | Double-clicking a tag keydown            | When tagify input has focus and a key was pressed focus              | The component currently has focus blur               | The component lost focus edit:input         | Typing inside an edited tag
+Exposes the tag element, its index & data dblclick           | Double-clicking a tag keydown            | When Tagify input has focus and a key was pressed focus              | The component currently has focus blur               | The component lost focus edit:input         | Typing inside an edited tag